Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/resources/sam-ore.md

 * [Q&A: How much S.A.M.
 Ore should we stock up on?](../../../transcriptions/yt-vBGfC7j2AyI.md) https://www.youtube.com/watch?v=vBGfC7j2AyI

 ## August 25th, 2020 Livestream
+* Q&A: Are limited resources planned? https://www.youtube.com/watch?v=85XNSiDpeZw
+* Q&A: Please tell me Update 4 will use S.A.M.
+Ore https://www.youtube.com/watch?v=-b2L_nlW_Fo
+* Q&A: Is the Story a mode, or can I play with my actual save game? https://www.youtube.com/watch?v=DdGctBLngpE
 * Q&A: Please tell me Update 4 will use S.A.M.
 Ore https://clips.twitch.tv/ArtisticGlutenFreeSpindleDxAbomb
 * Q&A: Are limited resources planned?
 (Part 1) https://clips.twitch.tv/ConcernedStylishTomatoBabyRage
 * Q&A: Are limited resources planned?
 (Part 2) https://clips.twitch.tv/PrettyBelovedTermiteOptimizePrime